sarathsasidharan/fabric-launcher/docs/load_data_scalable.md

 # Load Data - Scheduled

 With Data Factory Data Pipelines, fabric provides you with a scalable and easy-to-use orchestration engine.
-It also provides options for re-use by providing the ability to parameterize values, which helps to create dynamic pipelines.
+Due to its SaaS nature, the engine decides how many resources to use providing you the necessary speed to load data.
+Data Pipelines  provide options for re-use by having parameters that help to create dynamic pipelines.
+Want to use pre-built pipelines for loading data, Fabric provides you with [templates](https://learn.microsoft.com/en-us/fabric/data-factory/templates) that can be leveraged.
+These cover common scenarios which are used to load data from different sources.